akshay-chauhan-1810/CNN-model-with-different-filter-size/README.md

 ## Accessibility Considerations

-1. **Color-blind-friendly visuals**: Feature importance bar charts use distinguishable shades with text annotations.
-2. **Screen reader compatibility**: Key outputs, such as model metrics and feature importance, are described in text.
+1. **Screen reader compatibility**: Key outputs, such as model metrics and feature importance, are described in text.
-3. **Concise formatting**: A structured format enhances readability for diverse audiences.
+2. **Concise formatting**: A structured format enhances readability for diverse audiences.
 ---

 ## Conclusion